cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-quick-view/README.txt

 == Upgrade notice ==

-= 1.3.18 = Released 21 December 2019
+= 1.4.0 = Released 06 March 2020

-* New: Support for WooCommerce 3.9
+* New: Support for WooCommerce 4.0
-* New: Support for WordPress 5.3.2
+* New: Support for WordPress 5.4
 * Update: Plugin framework
+* Fix: Enqueue of YITH WooCommerce Gift Card scripts if version installed is greater than 3.0.0
+* Fix: Do not enqueue YITH WooCommerce Gift Card scripts in product pages
+* Dev: New filter "yith_load_gift_card_script_pages_for_quick_view" to filter pages where YITH WooCommerce Gift Card scripts are loaded